"

 where y_u(x) is the upper surface of the airfoil and y_l(x) is the lower surface.
 The thickness distribution, y_t(x), is typically pre-defined or derived from airfoil thickness equations, e.g., the NACA 00XY thickness functions.
 While a thickness envelope is usually distributed normally (perpendicular) to the camber, when the camberline is thin, there is no practical difference in the resulting airfoil shape.

 Of course, this thin airfoil approach only approximates the required shape.
-Still, it often provides a good initial shape for further design optimization, such as using a panel method or CFD method.
+The linearization assumptions of the theory will lead to greater uncertainties in shape prediction as the slope of the camberline increases.
+Still, it often provides a good initial shape for further design optimization, such as using a surface singularity (panel) method or a CFD (grid-based) method.

 Summary & Closure

-Thin airfoil theory provides analytical solutions for the lift coefficient (Cl), moment coefficients, and the aerodynamic center.
-Notably, the lift coefficient is directly proportional to the angle of attack, which is the angle of attack and the zero-lift angle of attack.
+Thin airfoil theory provides analytical solutions for the lift coefficient, moment coefficients, and the aerodynamic center.
+Notably, the lift coefficient is directly proportional to the angle of attack with a slope of 2\pi per radian, which is the angle of attack and the zero-lift angle of attack.
 The pitching moment about the quarter-chord point is constant and independent of the angle of attack.
 The aerodynamic center, where the moment coefficient remains constant, is at the quarter-chord point for thin airfoils.
-Thin airfoil theory is widely used in Preliminary airfoil design.
-Predicting aerodynamic coefficients for simple configurations and formulating and validating advanced aerodynamic models, such as panel methods.
+Thin airfoil theory is widely used in preliminary airfoil design.
 However, its limitations must be acknowledged.
 It does not account for viscous effects, which are crucial for predicting drag.
-It is invalid for thick airfoils or at high angles of attack where flow separation occurs.
+Nevertheless, some corrections can be applied using the concept of leading-edge suction.
+It is also invalid for thick airfoils or at high angles of attack where flow separation occurs.
 Compressibility effects are neglected, limiting its applicability to low-speed incompressible flows.
 Despite these constraints, thin airfoil theory remains a fundamental tool in aerodynamics, offering a blend of simplicity and utility.
-It is a stepping stone for theoretical studies and practical engineering applications, connecting foundational principles to advanced computational and experimental methods.
+It is an important stepping stone for more advanced theoretical studies and bridges toward practical engineering applications of airfoil theory.

 5-Question Self-Assessment Quickquiz